pgruetter/sdl-docs/docs/getting-started/joining-it-together.md

 In our case, there is only one output dataObject: btl-connected-airports.
 The SQL-Code itself is just a join between the two input dataObjects on the ICAO identifier.

-TODO omit the s in SQLDfsTransformer and show the error

 ## Try it out
+You can run the usual *docker run* command:

     docker run --rm -v ${PWD}/data:/mnt/data -v ${PWD}/config:/mnt/config demo:latest -c /mnt/config --feed-sel compute
-Explanation command, other feed.

-You should see a file named ... in your pwd
+You should now see the resulting files in *data/btl-connected-airports*.
-Arrivals are missing let s add them
+Great!
+Now we have names and coordinates of destination airports.
+Now we are just missing the coordinates of Bern Airport.
+Let's add them in the next step.